 An 8 step guide to surviving your first year in business

-In this guide, we’re going to share everything we know about surviving the first year of business and making it a success.
+In this guide, we’re going to share everything we know about surviving your first year of business and making it a success.

 - What is the first year of business like?